hoonsbory/browser-runtime-js/README.md

 ```

-The object has a function name (name) and a child function (childFunc) that will be executed in scope.
+The object contains a function named 'name' and a child function called 'childFunc'.
+These functions will be executed within the scope.

-If it's an asynchronous function, it will have a callback.
+Asynchronous functions must have a callback.

-There are three types of asynchronous functions: macro, micro (Promise), and raf (requestAnimationFrame).
+There are three types of asynchronous functions: macro, micro (Promise), and raf (requestAnimationFrame) that can be employed.

-For promises, create a resolve property in the scope that does the resolving.
-The value is the name of the corresponding promise object.
+To create promises, add a 'resolve' property in the scope that resolves the promise.
+The value should match the name of the corresponding promise object.

-For macro tasks, there are various web APIs, but we fixed setTimeout to 0 seconds to make the sequence of actions clear.
+To make the sequence of actions clear for macro tasks, we set setTimeout to 0 seconds, although several web APIs are available.

-The thread pool for the WEB API is limited to a default value of 5.
+By default, the thread pool for the WEB API is limited to 5.

 <br/>